Back to blog

 A BFF layer for customer-specific pricing orchestrates calls to customer services, pricing engines, and discount services, then applies pricing rules to calculate personalized prices.
 The BFF layer handles the complexity of pricing logic, enabling frontend applications to display customer-specific prices without implementing pricing rules.

-Apitide's orchestration engine enables BFF layers to fetch customer data, pricing rules, and discount eligibility in parallel, then apply pricing logic server-side.
-This approach ensures fast response times even when coordinating multiple backend services, enabling real-time personalized pricing.
+Apitide's orchestration engine enables BFF layers to fetch customer data, pricing rules, and discount eligibility in parallel where possible, then apply pricing logic server-side.
+This approach ensures fast response times even when coordinating multiple backend services, enabling real-time personalised pricing.

 Inventory Checking: Real-Time Stock Availability